Psalms For Life

 Blessed be God!

 David presents Israel’s story here in terms of not God’s accompanying Israel, but rather Israel’s accompanying God on his victory march from Egypt to Zion.
-Since David’s Israelite audience knows the component stories so well, David gives highlights with a movie trailer’s style and speed.
-This makes the psalm a fun read, but challenging also.
-David has YHWH’s superiority over Baal in mind throughout, calling YHWH “Cloud Rider,” a Canaanite name for Baal, whose chariot supposedly thundered through the clouds en route to battle.
+Since the Israelites know the component stories so well, David gives highlights with a movie trailer’s style and speed.
+This makes the psalm a fun, albeit challenging read.
+David has YHWH’s superiority over Baal in mind throughout, calling YHWH “Cloud Rider,” a Canaanite name for Baal, whose chariot supposedly thundered across the clouds en route to battle.

-David says God will bring the Israelites’ enemies back from Bashan and from the depths of the sea so the Israelites can tramp through their blood, referring to enemies from the north seeking victory and Pharoah’s troops south of Israel, all hellbent on Israel’s destruction.
-But despite their determination, they’re all destined to be crushed in keeping with Gen. 3:15.
+David says God will bring the Israelites’ enemies back from Bashan and from the depths of the sea so the Israelites can tramp through their blood.
+He’s referring to enemies from both north (Bashan) and south (Egypt), all hellbent on Israel’s destruction.
+Despite their steely determination, all who stand against God’s people are destined to be crushed in keeping with Gen. 3:15.

-David prays that YHWH will subdue Israel’s enemies, pictured as stealthy crocodiles and bellowing bulls.
+David asks YHWH to subdue Israel’s enemies, pictured as cunning crocodiles and bellowing bulls.
 And everywhere God blesses the overlooked: the homeless, fatherless, widows.
-Even the shepherds who slept with their sheep, instead of going to war, were covered with booty.
-This likely refers to to the family of Jael, the woman who crushed the skull of the Canaanite commander, Sisera, as he slept in her tent.
-If so, it counters Deborah’s negative reference to shepherds in her victory song (Jdg.
-5:16).
+Even the shepherds who slept with their sheep, instead of going to war, glitter with booty.
+Countering the negative reference to shepherds in Deborah’s victory song (Jdg.
+5:16), this likely refers to the family of Jael, the woman who crushed the Canaanite commander’s skull as he slept in her tent.

-Why does God’s taking up residence in Jerusalem call for universal celebration?
-Because it means he’s redeeming our undeserving race, releasing the oppressed from their burdens, ridding our world of evil and war, and enacting justice for all.[1]
-This enables us to join him now in resisting evil as we look for that great day when all earth’s peoples bow in worship before him.
+Why is God’s taking up residence in Jerusalem such a big deal?
+Because he’s redeeming our undeserving race, releasing the oppressed from their burdens, ridding our world of evil and war, and enacting justice for all.[1]
+Thus, we ask him to finish his great redemptive work, and we resist evil, longing for that glorious day when all earth’s peoples bow before him.

-Thank you, Jesus, that your love overcame hate on the cross.
+Thank you, Jesus, that on the cross, your love crushed your enemies’ hate.
 You ascended Zion’s hill and disarmed the powers of evil to bless the weak, bear my burdens daily, and ultimately judge the earth and fill it with your glory.
-Help me now to give you my full devotion, Lord.
+May your kingdom come on earth as it is in heaven.
 Amen.

 In your free moments today, meditate on these words: